tomerweller/tomerweller.github.io/_posts/2016-03-21-open-live-streaming-in-two-hours.md

 ![Terminal](/assets/open-streaming/terminal.png)
 <small>left: ngrok with 5 open connection. right: printout from the signaling server.</small>

-#### Presenter Stream
+#### Video Capturing
-[Tal][tal] managed to find a cheap video capture card in the lab (something [like this][video_capture]) and a laptop that would actually work with it.
+[Tal][tal] managed to find a cheap video capture card in the lab (something [like this][video_capture]) and a laptop that would actually work with it (ours didn't).
 We used Firefox to connect to our presenter endpoint which handled the WebRTC handshake with the Media server.

 Notes: